 All the data is stored in the cloud, in a database shared between multiple tenants.

-Users invited to an Automation Cloud organization can see by default all tenants within the organization and all the services they contain.
+Users invited to an Automation Cloud organization can see all tenants within the organization by default and all the services they contain.
 This allows users to request access and engage in using them based on their business needs.
 The level of access granted for each user is defined by their roles within the organization and at each service level.
 Read here more information about user management.

 If the tenant's status is Enabled, in the Tenants page, click on the desired service's name next to the tenant to access that service.
 For example, clicking the Orchestrator service next to a tenant opens the Orchestrator service in the same browser window.